shahleon/cs510-homework-1/README.md

 Continue?
 Y/N
 ```

-After each calculation you can enter 'y' to run another calulation or 'x' to quit.
+After each calculation you can enter 'Y' to run another calulation or 'N' to quit.

 ## Contributing